This section of the website contains some

 For 3 hundred yards or so I could see her.

-The man had cycled away in the opposite direction
+The man had cycled away in the opposite

 to the one that I was headed.